David Morse

-David Bowditch Morse (born October 11, 1953) is an American actor, singer, television director, and writer.
-He first came to national attention as Dr. Jack "Boomer" Morrison in the medical drama series St. Elsewhere (1982–88).
-His film career has included roles in The Negotiator, Contact, The Green Mile, Dancer in the Dark, Disturbia, The Long Kiss Goodnight, The Rock and 12 Monkeys.
+David Bowditch Morse (born October 11, 1953) is an American actor.
+Morse became widely known for his role as Dr. Jack "Boomer" Morrison in the medical drama series St. Elsewhere (1982–88), and he has had roles in The Negotiator, The Good Son, Horns, Contact, The Green Mile, Dancer in the Dark, Disturbia, The Hurt Locker, The Long Kiss Goodnight, The Rock and 12 Monkeys.

 In 2006, Morse had a recurring role as Detective Michael Tritter on the medical drama series House, for which he received an Emmy Award nomination.
 He portrayed George Washington in the 2008 HBO miniseries John Adams, which garnered him a second Emmy nomination.
 He received acclaim for his portrayal of Uncle Peck on the Off-Broadway play How I Learned to Drive, earning a Drama Desk Award and Obie Award.
 He has had success on Broadway, portraying James "Sharky" Harkin in The Seafarer.
 From 2010 to 2013, he portrayed Terry Colson, an honest police officer in a corrupt New Orleans police department, on the HBO series Treme.
-Morse appeared in the WGN America series Outsiders (2016–17), in the Showtime miniseries Escape at Dannemora (2018) and the Netflix comedy drama series The Chair (2021).
+Morse appeared in the WGN America series Outsiders (2016–17), the Showtime miniseries Escape at Dannemora (2018), and the Netflix comedy drama series The Chair (2021).

 Early life

-Morse was born October 11, 1953, in Beverly, Massachusetts, the son of Jacquelyn Morse, a school teacher, and Charles Morse, a sales manager.
+Morse was born October 11, 1953, in Beverly, Massachusetts, the son of Jacquelyn Morse, a teacher, and Charles Morse, a salesman.
 He was raised in Essex, Massachusetts and Hamilton, Massachusetts.
+As a teenager, he was confirmed in the Episcopal Church, and he has said that he continues to pray daily into adulthood.
 His middle name, Bowditch, comes from mathematician Nathaniel Bowditch.

 Career

+Early career in theater

+After graduating from high school in 1971, Morse was invited by Esquire Jauchem, who had directed him in one of his school plays, to audition for the repertory theater he was helping form in Boston, the Boston Repertory Company.
+Morse became a member that summer at age 17 and spent six years performing there while living in the Fort Hill section of Roxbury.

+In 1975, Jauchem, by then the artistic director of the Boston Repertory Theater, adapted and directed a stage musical version of The Point! that starred Morse as Oblio.
+The production later toured to the Trinity Square Repertory Company in Providence.
+In the late 1970s, Morse moved from Boston to New York to further his stage career with the Circle Repertory Company and to study acting at the William Esper Studio.